mahinperwaiz/workshops-content/README.md

 # workshops-content
-This repo consists of all the code, slides and information about the Kubesimplify workshops
+This repo consists of all the code, slides and information about the KubeSimplify workshops.
+Join the community now! and Start Contributing in open source.